molily/molily.de/_posts/2017-11-25-robust-javascript.md

 ### Error logging

-Despite all precautions, with extensive manual and automatic testing in place (see below), errors will happen in production when diverse users with diverse browsers and devices are using your site.
+Despite all precautions, with extensive testing in place (see below), errors will happen in production when diverse users with diverse browsers and devices are using your site.

 In particular, JavaScript exceptions will happen in production.
 We’ve learned that exceptions are helpful messages about problems in your code or your larger infrastructure – as long as you receive these messages and act upon them.